Sanctuary (1961 film): Reception

 Phillips characterized the reaction from the general audiences and from film critics as "lukewarm".

 Crowther wrote that the film "no more reflects or comprehends the evil in the Faulkner stories or the social corruption suggested in them than did" the previous adaptation, and that Sanctuary was a "melodrama of the most mechanical and meretricious sort" that lacked the explanation for Temple's behavior.
 Crowther praised Remick's acting.

-Degenfelder argued that the source material was poorly combined and adapted, with the work "woefully deficient in movement", resulting in "an artistic disaster."
+Degenfelder argued that the source material was poorly combined and adapted, with the work "woefully deficient in movement", resulting in "an artistic disaster".
 In addition she felt this version was misogynistic.

 Phillips argued that the film does have "much of the flavor of Faulkner" and that it would be difficult to depict the original novel's events in a film that would be acceptable for general audiences.
+Phillips argued that the black and white filming, versus color, was "in keeping with the stark atmosphere of Faulkner's somber tale."